juren53/HST-Metadata/README.md

 More detail in LAA's Project Overview at: https://docs.google.com/document/d/1aHGan-E0419TIMq5b5rE3CMicFPkbD7ik_PmYKqgG6I/edit

-## Phase 2  - Audio Metadata and Uploads to the NARA Catalogue
+## Phase 2  - Audio Metadata and Uploads to the NARA Catalog

 This portion of the Project will embed metadata from the Truman Library archives into approximately 2,000 audio files (WAV and MP3).